 The November 3, 2015 bond initiative passed by more than half of voters. is critical for the community because 75 percent of Sheridan’s streets are in fair or poor condition, with crumbling sidewalks, drainage issues causing water damage, and areas with high accident rates and traffic congestion.
 Each year these issues weren’t addressed, the cost for repairs increased by more than $1 million.
 Construction cost for all the projects combined is estimated at $31 million and will take approximately four years to complete with an estimated monthly tax impact of $9.92 per $100,000 of a home’s actual market value.
 DrivingChange

-Click to read a letter from Mayor Dallas Hall about DrivingChange. here
+Click to read a letter from former City of Sheridan Mayor Dallas Hall about DrivingChange. here

 Keep up to date about DrivingChange